 Admins and workspace members can perform the following tasks in the respective areas:

 - Shared space admins can create multiple workspaces to represent multiple projects, programs, or products managed on the same ALM Octane site.
 They can also assign admins for each workspace, add users, and assign users with different roles within workspaces.
 For details, see Manage spaces (for space admins).

 - Admins for individual workspaces can manage data inside their workspaces that are associated with isolated spaces.
-This includes releases, teams, users, the backlog, application modules, tests, defects, and so on.
+This includes entities such as releases, teams, users, the backlog, application modules, tests, and defects.
 For details, see About workspaces.

 - Workspace members can only access workspaces that they are assigned to.
 All users are automatically assigned with basic access privileges within the default workspace.
-For details about users and their roles, see Assign roles and permissions.
+For details about users and their roles, see Roles and permissions.